What Makes a Food Fx™-Approved?

 To help you meet this goal, Fx™-approved foods can have no more than 10 grams of added sugar per serving.
 If you’re aiming for optimal, I recommend no more than 5 grams of added sugar per serving.

-Examples of unhealthy oils you won’t find in Fx™-approved foods are corn oil, hydrogenated or partially hydrogenated oil, soybean oil and vegetable oil.
+Examples of omega-6 seed oils you won’t find in Fx™-approved foods are corn, canola, soybean, sunflower, and vegetable oils.

 Key Takeaway